tabaneproject/.github/profile/README.md

 TabaneProject is an organization that empowers Tabane, projects that are similar to Tabane and projects that use Tabane.
 As TabaneProject, we want a Javascript Project Manager that can suit your needs in an All-In-One Pack.

 Tabane is a Javascript Project Manager that can be used for bundling files for web or compiling the Tabane Superset and more, like Automating procedures, generating files and basic file operations.

+> [!IMPORTANT]
+> We are under a huge rewriting operation to make Tabane better in all ways.